 Is the Depression Self-Help Program a therapy against depression?

-the Depression Self-Help Program is not a therapy but a course.
-The course teaches you skills that can help you to cope with depression.
+The Depression Self-Help Program is not a therapy but a course.
+The course teaches you skills that can help you to cope with depression and to become more resilient.

 Do I need to be tested for depression before I can take the course?